reyna-abhyankar/cognify/docs/source/user_guide/quickstart.rst

 The next step is to create an evaluation pipeline.
 This involves providing a training dataset and an evaluator of your workflow.

 - **Training Data**: Cognify relies on user supplied training data for its optimization process.
 Thus, you need to provide a data loader function that returns a sequence of input/output pairs served as the ground truth.
-Read more about training datasets and the data loader `here <https://cognify-ai.readthedocs.io/en/latest/user_guide/tutorials/dataloader.html>`_.
+Read more about training datasets and the data loader :ref:`here <cognify_tutorials_data_loader>`.

 - **Workflow Evaluator**: We expect users (developers of workflows) to understand how to evaluate their workflows.
 Thus, you need to provide an evaluator function for determining the generation quality.
 We provide several common evaluators such as F1 and LLM-as-a-judge that you could use to start with.
-Read more about the evaluator `here <https://cognify-ai.readthedocs.io/en/latest/user_guide/tutorials/evaluator.html>`_.
+Read more about the evaluator :ref:`here <cognify_tutorials_evaluator>`.

 3. Configure the Optimizer Behavior
 -----------------------------------